-Use only conductive grease on upper hinge.

-- 1. Switch main power switch OFF, switch battery back-up and maglock key switches OFF; disconnect AC power cord from power receptacle. - 2.
-Using a #2 Phillips screwdriver, remove eight (8) screws securing top cover on refrigerator (if installed) and remove cover. - 3.
-Using a #2 screwdriver, remove four (4) screws securing bezel and remove bezel. - 4.
-Use a 5/32 Allen tool to remove two (2) bolts securing upper hinge of door. - 5.
+- Conductive grease reapplication is only necessary on the upper door hinge of i.Series models, and only for the door that has the i.C display. - · Use only conductive grease. - 1.
+Switch main power switch OFF; switch battery backup switch OFF; switch i.Lock key switch OFF (if installed); disconnect AC power cord from power receptacle. - 2.
+Using a #2 Phillips screwdriver, remove screws securing ventilated cover over ante-room (control) side and remove cover. - 3.
+Using a #2 screwdriver, loosen the four (4) screws securing bezel and slide upward to disengage and remove. - 4.
+Use a 5/32" Allen tool to remove two (2) bolts securing upper hinge of door. - 5.
 Slightly tilt door away from refrigerator and lift on upper hinge.
 Apply small amount of conductive grease to bottom of upper hinge. - 6.
-Insert top hinge back into door and use 5/32 Allen tool to install and secure two (2) bolts into upper hinge.
+Insert top hinge back into door and use 5/32" Allen tool to install and secure two (2) bolts into upper hinge.